 Award to a USA, Canada, or International individual who has made an exceptional contribution to the exploration of life's spiritual dimension through work in any field, including science, philosophy, theology, philanthropy, writing, and scholarship.
-The work will have provided insight, discovery, or practical applications that progress humanity’s efforts to comprehend spirituality and the universe.
+The nominee will have provided insight, discovery, or practical applications that progress humanity’s efforts to comprehend spirituality and the universe.

 While not intended to celebrate any particular faith tradition or notion of God, the Prize seeks to recognize new understandings in the quest for progress in humanity's efforts to comprehend the many and diverse manifestations of the Divine.
+The Prize seeks and encourages breadth of vision, and new insights that human beings take their spiritual bearings from a range of experiences.

 The qualities sought in a Templeton Prize nominee include creativity and innovation, rigor and impact.
 The judges seek, above all, a substantial record of achievement that highlights or exemplifies one of the various ways in which human beings express their yearning for spiritual progress.
 Consideration is given to a nominee's work as a whole, not just during the year prior to selection.